jmcnamara/polars_excel_writer/examples/Readme.md

   dataframe to an Excel file.
 This demonstrates saving the dataframe without a header.

+* `write_excel_set_screen_gridlines.rs` - An example of writing a Polar
+  Rust dataframe to an Excel file.
+This demonstrates turning off the screen gridlines.

 * `write_excel_set_table.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This demonstrates setting properties of the worksheet table that wraps the output dataframe.